Very Large Telescope: Unit telescopes

 The UTs are equipped with a large set of instruments permitting observations to be performed from the near-ultraviolet to the mid-infrared (i.e. a large fraction of the light wavelengths accessible from the surface of the Earth), with the full range of techniques including high-resolution spectroscopy, multi-object spectroscopy, imaging, and high-resolution imaging.
 In particular, the VLT has several adaptive optics systems, which correct for the effects of atmospheric turbulence, providing images almost as sharp as if the telescope were in space.
 In the near-infrared, the adaptive optics images of the VLT are up to three times sharper than those of the Hubble Space Telescope, and the spectroscopic resolution is many times better than Hubble.
 The VLTs are noted for their high level of observing efficiency and automation.

+The primary mirrors of the UTs are 8.2 m in diameter but, in practice, the pupil of the telescopes is defined by their secondary mirrors, effectively reducing the usable diameter to 8.0 m at the Nasmyth focus and 8.1 m at the Cassegrain focus.

-The 8.2 m-diameter telescopes are housed in compact, thermally controlled buildings, which rotate synchronously with the telescopes.
+The 8.2-metre-diameter telescopes are housed in compact, thermally controlled buildings, which rotate synchronously with the telescopes.
 This design minimises any adverse effects on the observing conditions, for instance from air turbulence in the telescope tube, which might otherwise occur due to variations in the temperature and wind flow.

 The principal role of the main VLT telescopes is to operate as four independent telescopes.
 The interferometry (combining light from multiple telescopes) is used about 20 percent of the time for very high-resolution on bright objects, for example, on Betelgeuse.
-This mode allows astronomers to see details up to 25 times finer than with the individual telescopes.
+This mode allows astronomers to see details up to 25 times finer than with individual telescopes.
 The light beams are combined in the VLTI using a complex system of mirrors in tunnels where the light paths must be kept equal within differences of less than 1 μm over a light path of a hundred metres.
-With this kind of precision the VLTI can reconstruct images with an angular resolution of milliarcseconds.
+With this kind of precision, the VLTI can reconstruct images with an angular resolution of milliarcseconds (a few tens of nanoradians).